WinterAxis/ESV-MD-Bible/The_Bible_esv/15_Ezra/Ezr_1.md

 30 bowls of gold, 410 bowls of silver, and 1,000 other vessels;

 ###### 11
 all the vessels of gold and of silver were 5,400.
-All these did Sheshbazzar bring up, when the exiles were brought up from Babylonia to Jerusalem. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+All these did Sheshbazzar bring up, when the exiles were brought up from Babylonia to Jerusalem.

 ***